 Live & Local is happy to receive unsolicited information, but we recommend that you do your research first.
 So before contacting us or sending information, we request that you have read the National Rural Touring Forum (NRTF) publication Eyes Wide Open (especially if you have not been involved in community/rural touring before).
 You may also like to consider Associate Membership of the NRTF for additional resources, training and networking opportunities.
 Please read our own information for artists in 'About Live & Local' below and if you are based in the West or East Midlands you may be eligable to take advantage of our DART programme.

 If you wish to be considered for inclusion in our next 'Menu' of available shows please submit an online Company & Artist Expression of Interest Form.
 This is all we need in the first instance and we cannot actively consider a show without a this form being submitted.
 Please read all the notes on our Form Guidance page before submitting this form.

 Please note: Because of the amount of unsolicited information we receive about shows, we will only follow up information about shows we are considering for our Menu.

 Live & Local publishes one Menu per year in late February containing performances for the following October to the following May.

 Live & Local is happy to receive information from companies and artists via our online form at any time, however please note that we start to shortlist for the Menu in December each year and complete the process by mid February.

-Our default position is therefore that we will not offer a show in the Menu that is relying on any funding, investment or co production arrangements for making and/or touring a show unless those finances or arrangements can be confirmed before our promoter’s request deadline in mid-May.
-We will reconsider that position for a very few shows each year if they have come through our DART programme and/or may particularly meet our priority shows and/or Creative Case objectives.
+Our default position is that we will not offer a show in the Menu that is relying on any funding, investment or co production arrangements for making and/or touring a show unless those finances or arrangements can be confirmed before our promoter’s request deadline in mid-May as being in place for the tour period.